VarunSarkar/Hackerrank_Automation/Readme.md

 Hackerrank_Automation

-An Automation program to submit cde on hackerrank portal
+An Automation program to submit code on hackerrank portal